Rare artifacts & interactive exhibits are draw to St. Augustine Pirate Museum

 Finally, the Spanish built a fort – the magnificent Castillo de San Marcos, now a national historic site – partly to keep out the plundering pirates.

-With all that pirate history, then, it makes sense to have a pirate museum in this popular tourist destination.
+With all that pirate history, then, it makes sense that a St. Augustine pirates museum would be a tourist destination.

 The St. Augustine Pirate and Treasure Museum appeals to history lovers and kids, and if you fall into one of those categories, you might choose it from among the several dozen attractions vying for your tourist dollars.

-Two things you should know about the Pirate Museum:
+Two things you should know about the St. Augustine Pirate Museum:

 The last room (before you “exit through the gift shop”) is devoted to Hollywood pirates and at its center, displayed with as much reverence as if it belonged to Blackbeard himself, is the sword used by Johnny Depp in the first “Pirates of the Caribbean” movie.